Auction-Nudge/wordpress/readme.txt

 = 7.2.0 =

 - The Your eBay Profile and Your eBay Feedback tools are being retired.
 The ability to create new snippets for these tools has been removed and existing snippets will soon cease to function.
-More information can be found <a href="https://www.auctionnudge.com/changes#v2024.4.0">here</a>.
 - Removed Legacy Meta Box and Widget support, please use Shortcodes instead.

 = 7.1.5 =